|

 cake

-like biscuits, made from finely ground almond and
+made from finely ground almond and

 icing